tvidano/Davis_DSP-Voice_Recognition/README.md

 This repository is based on a MATLAB project labelled `voice_recognition`.
 The project contains two files to be executed in MATLAB:
 1. `main.m` is the script that creates instances of the `speakerClassifier` class, trains, and tests those instances.
 2. `human_benchmark.mlx` is a a live script that is used to collect data on a human's ability to classify speakers.

+## Contributions
+At this time no contributors are encouraged to continue this project.
+This repository is mainly for demonstrative purposes and to satisfy the final project requirement in UC Davis' EEC 201: Digital Signal Processing course taught in Winter Quarter 2021.